asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Calling-the-library.md

 <code-block lang="c#" src="Library_libInterface.cs" include-lines="23-24"/>

-As you can see, there are actually no required parameters.
-In practice, however, you will be at least be supplying a filename.

 | Parameter               | Explanation                                                                                                                                                                                                                               | Default                  |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|
 | filename                | The file (or relative path and file name) to retrieve.                                                                                                                                                                                    | `none`                   |